microsoft/rust-for-dotnet-devs/src/language/exception-handling.md

 implementation for `Error::source()`, the blanket (default) implementation returns a `None`.

+> Note: Unlike in C#, in Rust it is not strictly required for an error to implement `std::error::Error`
+> (it can be used in `Result` even without that).
+But it is strongly encouraged, especially for public errors.

 ## Raising exceptions

 To raise an exception in C#, throw an instance of the exception: